Skip to content

 When testing Teamscale on a local laptop or during initial setup, a service for exposing local ports on the internet can be helpful.
 One such service is ngrok.

-Bitbucket Server (On-Premise) Integration
+Bitbucket Data Center (On-Premise) Integration

 To connect a project to code from a Bitbucket project, you don't need to install plugins in Bitbucket or change admin settings.
 You just need to follow these steps: